bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 <!-- theme: warning -->

-### V2 SKU rules will override variant pricing
+### V2 SKU rules will override variant pricing.
+>
-> Creating SKU rules via the V2 API or via CSV import will alter or override any variant price or sale price added to a product using the control panel, the V3 API, or Price Lists UI.
+> Creating SKU rules via the V2 API or CSV import will alter or override any variant price or sale price added to a product using the control panel, the V3 API, or [Price Lists UI](https://support.bigcommerce.com/s/article/Price-Lists).

 </div>
 </div>